numi8462/TaskManager/README.md

 # Task Manager App
 This is a basic todo App.
-Using MERN.
+Using MERN with Login/Signup.
++ Simple Weather App

 ## Guide on Installation
 **For Frontend**